-- Some children may turn six years of age during their preschool year.
-This is usually relevant in the case of children who have been identified as requiring a second year of preschool. - Children who will turn six during the preschool year must apply for an exemption from school from the relevant Regional Director of the education department. - Families must complete an 'Exemption from School due to attendance in kindergarten program' form before the child starts kindergarten and submit it to relevant regional office of the education department authority.
-The form is available on the website or by contacting the Regional Office. - The kindergarten service must sight the approved exemption letter from relevant education authority and note that it has been sighted on the child's enrolment record.
-Data on the number of children attending Kindergarten who are six years plus, and confirmation that the exemption was sighted for each child, must be provided as part of funding data collection process.
+- Children who will turn six during the kindergarten year must apply for an exemption from school from the relevant their local ECIB that their child is seeking an exemption from school by submitting an Exemption from school due to attendance in kindergarten program form to the appropriate departmental regional office by 1 November in the year prior to the child turning 6. - The kindergarten service must sight the approved exemption form from relevant education authority and note that it has been sighted on the child's enrolment record.
+Data on the number of children attending Kindergarten who are six years plus, and confirmation that the exemption was sighted for each child, must be provided as part of funding data collection process. - Children who will turn 6 while attending their second year of Four-Year-Old Kindergarten can be exempted from school if a Declaration of eligibility for a second year of funded kindergarten has been completed by the child's kindergarten teacher.